open-policy-agent/opa/docs/content/_index.md

 {{< info >}}
 To ensure backwards-compatibility, the keywords discussed below introduced slowly.
 In the first stage, users can opt-in to using the new keywords via a special import:
-`import future.keywords.every` introduces the `every` keyword described here.
+`import rego.v1` or, alternatively, `import future.keywords.every` introduces the `every` keyword described here.
 (Importing `every` means also importing `in` without an extra `import` statement.)

 At some point in the future, the keyword will become _standard_, and the import will